joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

 ### What Went Wrong?

 This is a classic case of the glue team antipattern.
 When your "enabling" team becomes the safety net, you've traded focused support for a lack of clarity and flow.
-Every new dependency adds invisible friction work piles up, nobody owns the full outcome, and delivery quietly stalls.
+Every new dependency adds invisible friction: work piles up, nobody owns the full outcome, and delivery quietly stalls.

 ### How Team Topologies Would Solve It